rabbitverse-commits/CIS185-THE-NEWER-ONE-/Week 5/README.md

           ## 8. Future Improvements
           What would you add with more time?
-          - Character pictures
+          - Character pictures.
-          - Aesthetic pictures that match the results better in stead of one generic picture.
+          - Result images.
-          - More description
+          - More descriptions of questions, choices and results.
-          - A more polished Look
+          - A more polished look overall.

           ## 9. Credits
           - Images from pinterest and google